 Negombo Fish Market- Negombo city tour

-Negombo is primarily a fishing village and most important income earner for the people in the area.
+Negombo is primarily a fishing village and the most important income earner for the people in the area.
 About, one in every ten people is engaged in the fishing industry.
 Negombo fish market is a popular attraction for visitors in Negombo.
 It should be visited early in the morning in order to witness the market at its best activity.
 It can be very interesting to see a large amount of fresh fish being sold in the auction.
 It is one of the few absolutely natural and authentic attractions in Negombo.
-Be prepared to tolerate a walk on the mud, blood and the smell of fish.
+Be prepared to tolerate a walk in the mud, blood and the smell of fish.

-One of the main cinnamon storage of Dutch rulers was located in Negombo.
+One of the main cinnamon stores of Dutch rulers was located in Negombo.
 Therefore the Dutch administration was in need of a supply route from North-West Sri Lanka to Negombo and built the Dutch canal along the sea border.
 This 100km canal runs through the cities, forests and beautiful villages allowing the passengers to enjoy beautiful sceneries.

-The fort was later occupied by Dutch colonial rulers and enlarged as well as equipped with the sophisticated armoury.
-Since Negombo had been a centre of controlling and trading of Cinnamon, Dutch administration was in need of strong security measures in order to secure their profit through the cinnamon trade.
+The fort was later occupied by Dutch colonial rulers and enlarged as well as equipped with a sophisticated armoury.
+Since Negombo had been a centre of controlling and trading Cinnamon, the Dutch administration was in need of strong security measures in order to secure their profit through the cinnamon trade.
 The present fort was built in 1600 by the Dutch East India Company.
 The fort was largely neglected by the British administration and partly demolished by the same administration.

 St Mary’s Church of Duwa

-Situated at the western borders of Negombo the St Mary’s Church of Duwa standing squat and square by the edge of the Indian Ocean.
+Situated at the western borders of Negombo the St Mary’s Church of Duwa stands squat and square by the edge of the Indian Ocean.
 A road leads the devotees straight to the church.
 The road is pouring with devotees in the months of March-April every year, due to the annual feast of the Church.

-During the forty days of Lent, Duwa comes to live with excitement and devotion.
-It is the time for passion play and nothing is more important in the calendar or taken more seriously by every man, woman and child in the surrounding area.
+During the forty days of Lent, Duwa comes to life with excitement and devotion.
+It is the time for passionate play and nothing is more important in the calendar or taken more seriously by every man, woman and child in the surrounding area.
 Thousands of devotees are gathering to Duwa in the Holy week, prior to Easter.
 But every Friday in Lent is also a day of pilgrimage to Duwa.

 Present St Mary’s Church of Duwa dates back to 1886, but the site is far older than that.
-According to the villagers the first Church was constructed by Portuguese in the 16th century. it was a sight of veneration since the beginning of the temple.
-Inside the church is a huge crucifix, which is carefully preserved in a case and taken out only during the Lent.
-During the last week of Lent or holiest week, before the passion play, it is displayed for the devotees, day and night.
+According to the villagers the first Church was constructed by the Portuguese in the 16th century. it was a sight of veneration since the beginning of the temple.
+Inside the church is a huge crucifix, which is carefully preserved in a case and taken out only during Lent.
+During the last week of Lent or the holiest week, before the passion play, it is displayed for the devotees, day and night.

-As both crucifix and statue of Mary were ready to deliver, it was shipped to Sri Lanka.
+As both crucifix and the statue of Mary were ready to deliver, it was shipped to Sri Lanka.
 But the great storm was hampering the journey and the ship was about to sink.
 Most cargoes were washed off to the sea and the sailors were helpless at the wrath of the sea.
 Then the sailors and passengers were resorting to the only option, they knelt down and prayed for deliverance and safe passage.
 The storm miraculously subsided as they prayed to enable them to sail safely to Sri Lanka.
-Thus the great crucifix became an object of veneration and saviour of fisherman in all difficult situations.
+Thus the great crucifix became an object of veneration and saviour of the fisherman in all difficult situations.
 It is the same crucifix being venerated even today at the St Mary’s Church of Duwa.